ionic-team/stencil-site/versioned_docs/version-v4.21/components/methods.md

 # Method Decorator

 The `@Method()` decorator is used to expose methods on the public API.
-Functions decorated with the `@Method()` decorator can not be called directly from the element, i.e. they are intended to be callable from the outside!
+Functions decorated with the `@Method()` decorator should not be called directly from the element, i.e. they are intended to be callable from the outside!

 :::note
 Developers should try to rely on publicly exposed methods as little as possible, and instead default to using properties and events as much as possible.
 As an app scales, we've found it's easier to manage and pass data through @Prop rather than public methods.